nishs1729/grid_measure/README.md

 - `P10_perp_distance`: Calibrated perpendicular drop from point P10 to baseline P8–P9.

 Calibration grid coordinates (`P1_grid_x/y` .. `P4_grid_x/y`) are read automatically
 from the CSV export and used to reconstruct the correct homography.
-Older CSV files without these columns fall back to the default anticlockwise unit square.